Self-supervised pseudo-colorizing of masked cells: Results

-\textbf{Experimental setup.} As described in Section 4.1, we pre-train with a diverse set of 6 fluorescence microscopy datasets.
+\textbf{Experimental setup.} As described in the datasets Section, we pre-train with a diverse set of 6 fluorescence microscopy datasets.
 Subsequent training to evaluate performance is performed on the Fluo-C3DH-A549-SIM and the Fluo-N2DH-SIM+ datasets.
 The pre-training of all methods is performed for 75 epochs, the subsequent training for 50 epochs.
 During pre-training and training, we use the same optimizer setup and learning rate schedule as in Section 4.2 for all methods.
 During pre-training, we randomly perform geometric data augmentations on-the-fly such as flip, rotation, and crop transformations.
-An exception is the pre-training of SimCLR, where color affine transformations are performed in addition to geometric augmentations, as specified in the framework \citep{chen2020simple}.
+An exception is the pre-training of SimCLR, where color affine transformations are performed in addition to geometric augmentations, as specified in the framework \cite{chen2020simple}.
 For color affine transformations, the prepended ContextBlock in our model and the corresponding input tenors with 3 channels additionally serve as adapters to apply such transformations to grayscale images.
 For SimCLR, we restrict the extent of the geometric augmentations, since the datasets used were created from time-lapse microscopy videos.
 In these videos, cells move only moderately between frames, so that successive frames are very similar.
 For contrastive learning, this means that strong geometric augmentations would lead to two differently augmented views of the same frame being more different from each other than from surrounding frames.
 However, since all frames except the two views of the same frame are used as negative samples in contrastive learning, we limit the extent of geometric transformations to only slight rotations (+/- 10°) and cropping to a minimum of 90\% of the original size.
 For SimCLR-pre-training, we replace the two model heads by one projection head with three fully connected layers, which have 256, 128, and 64 nodes.
-For the remaining methods, the architecture of our CellCentroidFromer model is not changed, only the top-layer is switched according to the output format between pre-training and training.
-Training runs are performed three times, we report mean and standard deviation in Table \ref{tbl:ssl-comp}.
+For the remaining methods, the architecture of our CellCentroidFormer model is not changed, only the top-layer is switched according to the output format between pre-training and training.
+On the Fluo-N2DH-SIM+ dataset, we additionally fine-tune a version of our method with a ViT backbone (PMC-ViT).
+We use a ViT-B/8 model with a patch size of $8\times8$ pixels and combine our pseudo-colorizing objective with vanilla MAE-like masked autoencoding as pre-training.
+All training runs are performed three times, we report mean and standard deviation in Table \ref{tbl:ssl-comp}.